1 million Wisconsin residents have received first dose of COVID-19 vaccine, state builds network of vaccinators

-With 1 million Wisconsin residents having now received at least the first dose of the COVID-19 vaccine, health officials say a growing network of eligible vaccinators should help to further expedite efforts to get shots in arms — as long as the vaccine supply is available.
+With a new, more contagious variant of COVID-19 now identified in Wisconsin and more than 1 million residents having received at least the first dose of the coronavirus vaccine, health officials say a growing network of eligible vaccinators should help to further expedite efforts to get shots in arms — as long as the vaccine supply is available.

 “While we still have a long way to go, the light is certainly at the end of the tunnel," Evers said in a video message regarding the announcement.
 "And every day we are one step closer than yesterday to reaching community-wide immunity and getting back to our Wisconsin way of life.
 So, thank you to everyone who has gotten the vaccine and those who plan to get the vaccine as soon as they are eligible, and thank you to the vaccine providers across our state who are getting this done.”